SFUStatgen/SFUStatgen.github.io/resources.md

     * Documentation for the [tskit](https://tskit.dev/tskit/docs/stable/) Python package that implements the "succinct tree sequences" data structure that underlies msprime.
 <h2><b>Computing with R</b></h2>
 <ul>
-<li>Configuring the necessary <a href="/content/sfu/stat/statgen/resources/r-tools-for-building-packages-on-windows.html">R tools to allow you to build your own R packages on Windows</a>.</li>
 <li><a href="https://www.sfu.ca/content/dam/sfu/stat/documents/Statgen/DIYRpackage.pdf">Creating R packages with RStudio and roxygen2</a>, by Christina Nieuwoudt.</li>
 <li><a href="https://www.sfu.ca/content/dam/sfu/stat/documents/Statgen/ParallelComputing_inR_CC.pdf">Parallel Computing in R with WestGrid</a>, by Bhagya Karunarathna.</li>
 <li><a href="https://www.sfu.ca/content/dam/sfu/stat/documents/Statgen/RcppandR.pdf">Integrating R with C++ and C</a>, by Biljana&nbsp; Stojkova and Edouard Djeutem, as part of their course on Statistical Computing.
 Biljana has also provided a link to her <a href="https://www.sfu.ca/content/dam/sfu/stat/documents/Statgen/FinalReport.pdf">final proje</a>ct from Stat Computing, including the <a href="https://www.sfu.ca/content/dam/sfu/stat/documents/Statgen/R%20Functions%20and%20Data%20supporting%20Final%20Report.rar">R scripts and other fil</a>es that support the project.</li>